A Guide to Kids’ Clubs and Babysitting in the Cook Islands

 Which accommodations and resorts offer babysitting in Rarotonga, Aitutaki and the Cook Islands?
 Here’s your answer:

-Catering to guests at The Rarotongan Beach Resort & Lagoonarium for free or visitors elsewhere in Rarotonga for a fee of approximately NZ$45 per session, Moko Kids Club is not only a family-friendly facility with toys and games but offers an exciting program of island activities.
+Catering to guests at The Rarotongan Beach Resort & Lagoonarium for free, Moko Kids Club is not only a family-friendly facility with toys and games but also offers an exciting program of island activities.

-The Moko Kids Club caters to children aged 4 to 11 years old but younger children are welcome to join as long as they are supervised by a parent or carer.
+The Moko Kids Club caters to children aged 4 to 11 years old, but younger children are welcome to join as long as a parent or carer supervises them.

 See how The Rarotongan compares to other family-friendly resorts in the 20 Best Family Resorts in the Cook Islands.

-Note that there is a fee for the Pacific Resort Rarotonga’s Kids’ Club, approximately NZ$45 per session, which is charged to your room.
-Guests from Te Manava Luxury Villas & Spa are also welcome to use the kids club’s services.
+There is a fee for the Kids’ Club, approximately NZ$45 per session, which is charged to your room.
+Trust us, it’s worth every penny for the memories your kids will make!
+Guests from Te Manava Luxury Villas & Spa are also welcome to use the kids’ club’s services.

 Learn more about family stays at the Pacific Resort Rarotonga in the 20 Best Family Resorts on Rarotonga.

-Free for guests staying at the Edgewater Resort & Spa, the Coconut Kids Club offers a lively itinerary of activities from Monday to Saturday, 9 am-12 pm, then 2 pm-5 pm, then 7 pm-9 pm.
+Free for guests staying at the Edgewater Resort & Spa, the Coconut Kids Club offers a lively itinerary of activities from Monday to Saturday, 9 am to 12 pm, then 2 pm to 5 pm, then 7 pm to 9 pm.

 Each day of the week has a different theme, such as “Marine Day” with fish feeding, shell hunting and painting and fish crafts and “Cultural Day” with sarong making, ei (garland) making, a drumming lesson and more.
 Every session also includes swimming and free time to play at the on-site playground.